devaguia/wc-pagarme-payments/README.md

 This is a template developed to facilitate the creation of plugins for the WordPress platform.
 It uses an adapted MVC pattern for a better development experience within the WordPress environment.

-By default it configures [ORM Eloquent](https://laravel.com/docs/9.x/eloquent) to facilitate database access, creation of new tables and other database options.
-If you don't want or don't need to use this tool, just remove the files inside the "[Model](./app/Model/)" folder and the "Bootstrap" class calls in the "[Functions.php](./app/Hooks/Functions.php)" and "[Uninstall.php](./app/Helpers/Uninstall.php)" files.
-Also don't forget to remove the dependency "[as247/wp-eloquent](https://github.com/as247/wp-eloquent)", present in the file "composer.json"

-The plugin also uses Typescript to develop features for Javascript.
+The plugin uses Typescript to develop features for Javascript.
 This is also optional and if necessary the files can be exchanged for Javascript files.
 </br>
 **Author:** [Matheus Aguiar](https://github.com/aguiarrdev)
 </br>